-A great standard of living, good working conditions, cycling to work (in clean air), those are some of the reasons to having 27 nationalities at the Royal NIOZ.
-If you like to interact with people, ideas and literature from around the globe, Texel and Yerseke are excellent places to work and live.
+A great standard of living, good working conditions, cycling to work (in clean air), those are some of the reasons for having 31 nationalities at the Royal NIOZ.
+If you like to interact with people, ideas and literature from around the globe, Texel, and Yerseke are excellent places to work and live.

 We like to make sure you feel at ease when you first arrive on Texel.
 The Royal NIOZ Newbie Program does exactly that.
 We develop a personal introduction program, hook you up with a colleague and set you well on your way.

-As you would expect in a very densely populated country health care solutions are well organized in the Netherlands.
-Indepth information?
-Take a look on expatica.com or iamexpat.nl for a full review of Dutch healthcare and other relevant topics.
+As you would expect in a very densely populated country healthcare solutions are well organized in the Netherlands.
+In-depth information?
+Take a look at expatica.com or iamexpat.nl for a full review of Dutch healthcare and other relevant topics.
 Or read this article on Dutch healthcare.
-For a quick look on local Texel healthcare check out Information on Texel health care.
+For a quick look at local Texel, healthcare check out Information on Texel health care.

 Working at the Royal NIOZ means you will meet non-resident tax issues.
 The Dutch Tax and Customs Administration has a special website that is intended for persons liable to pay Dutch tax.
 There is a Tax Information Line (Dutch).

 Make sure all your questions on working in the Netherlands are answered.
-Try the New to Holland immigration website, an initiative of the Dutch government.
+Try the New in the Netherlands website, an initiative of the Dutch government.
 If you want to understand Dutch traditions make sure to check out iamexpat.nl.
-It is a community-driven, online media platform aiming on sharing everything Dutch.
+It is a community-driven, online media platform aiming at sharing everything Dutch.
 With the annual Holland Handbook, magazine and website XPAT is a good spot to keep up to date.
-Also the online portal EXPATICA has loads of expat information and some handy job tools.
+Also, the online portal EXPATICA has loads of expat information and handy tools.

 DUTCH SCIENCE JOBS

 Academic Transfer is the Dutch Academic Career Network, an online platform where you will find all academic job openings at non-profit research institutes, universities, university medical centers and organizations in the corporate sector that are looking for talented researchers.
 For more information on working in the Netherlands, check out their FactCards here.
 More jobs?
-Take a look at the WVOI Science Jobs or visit the the website of the Netherlands Organisation for Scientific Research (NWO).
+Take a look at all NWO-I Science Jobs or visit the website of the Netherlands Organisation for Scientific Research (NWO).